StudioProj3/SP3/CONVENTION_HANDBOOK.md

 ---
 5. Comments format
     - All comments to start with `//` (per line needed).
-    - It should than be followed by stricty 1 space character.
+    - It should than be followed by strictly 1 space character.
-    - The first character after the space should be captialize should it be [a-z].
+    - The first character after the space should be captialized should it be [a-z].
     - Comment line horizontal length should be around the same as the target code block.
     - If the comment references an identifier in the code surround the identifier in backticks.